-- Approval of the Minutes of the Annual Meeting of the stockholders held on May 13, 2021 Yes No Abstain - 2.
-Approval of the financial statements for the preceding year

-Yes

-Appointment of SyCip Gorres Velayo & Co. as external

-Yes No Abstain

-No

-Abstain

-Yes No Abstain

-3. Election of Board of Directors

-James L. Go Lance Y. Gokongwei

-Frederick D. Go

-Patrick Henry C. Go

-Johnson Robert G. Go, Jr.

-6. Robina Y. Gokongwei-Pe

-Independent Directors 7.
-Roberto F. de Ocampo

-8. Omar Byron T. Mier 9.
-Bienvenido S. Bautista

-auditor

-- 5. Ratification of the acts of the Board of Directors and its committees, officers and management - Yes No Abstain - 6.
-At his/her discretion, the proxy named above is authorized to vote upon such matters as may properly come during the meeting

-Yes No Abstain

-PRINTED NAME OF THE STOCKHOLDER

-SIGNATURE OF STOCKHOLDER / AUTHORIZED SIGNATORY

-ADDRESS OF STOCKHOLDER

-CONTACT TELEPHONE NUMBER
+Approval of the Minutes of the Annual Meeting of the stockholders held on May 13, 2021 Yes NoAbstain 6.
+Ratification of the acts of the Board of Directors and its committees, officers and management 2.
+Approval of the financial statements for the preceding year YesNoAbstain Yes No Abstain At his/her discretion, the proxy named above is authorized to vote upon such matters as may properly 3.
+Election of Board of Directors come during the meeting Yes No Abstain 1.
+James L. Go YesNoAbstain 2.
+Lance Y. Gokongwei 3.
+Frederick D. Go 4.
+Patrick Henry C. Go PRINTED NAME OF THE STOCKHOLDER 5.
+Johnson Robert G. Go, Jr. TRICTED TAINE OF THE STOCKHOLDER 6.
+Robina Y. Gokongwei-Pe I.I.
+I. D. SIGNATURE OF STOCKHOLDER / AUTHORIZED Independent Directors SIGNATORY 7.
+Roberto F. de Ocampo 8.
+Omar Byron T. Mier 9.
+Bienvenido S. Bautista ADDRESS OF STOCKHOLDER 4.
+Amendment of Article II of the Articles of Incorporation (Primary Purpose) incorporation (Finiary Fulpose) CONTACT TELEPHONE NUMBER YesNoAbstain 5.
+Appointment of SyCip Gorres Velayo & Co. as external DATE auditor Yes No Abstain

-DATE